 Dr. Centola has lived all across the nation, including Oregon, California, Illinois, Pennsylvania, Washington, D.C., and Virginia, and has traveled to almost every state in between.
 Her heart has always been in the west and she is excited to be able to call New Mexico her home for the long term.

-Dr. Centola lives in ABQ with her husband, her all American mutt and frisbee sensation Juniper, two spoiled rotten kitties; Mittens and Splat and her chatty little Parakeet Rex.
+Dr. Centola lives in ABQ with her husband, her all American mutt and frisbee sensation Juniper, a adorable Welsh Corgi Oakie and two spoiled rotten kitties; Mittens and Splat.
 In her spare time she enjoys yoga, sampling beer at local breweries, hiking, camping, and doing anything outside with her family.

 Emergency/trauma medicine is Rachael’s favorite area of medicine, but she has developed an interest in critical care in recent years.
 Rachael has a great passion for helping animals of all species and their human counterparts through emergency situations with compassion and patience.

 In her spare time Rachael is an avid reader and student, practices Jiu Jitsu and spends her time with her husband and their three rowdy dogs.

 Angelina grew up in Riverside California.
 She has always had a passion for helping animals and people in need.
 She spent the first part of her career as an Animal Control Officer.
 After taking time to start a family she returned to the animal field here at Route 66 Veterinary ER.
 She has been working tirelessly as a receptionist and now a Client Care Supervisor with us.

 In her spare time, she raises a beautiful family and a sweet fur baby Rottweiler named Rodger.
 Her hobbies and passions include camping with the family, crocheting with her oldest child, fishing, watching movies, and baking.